Irish dance: Old-style step dancing

 Old-style step dancing is a tradition related to, yet distinct from, sean-nós dancing, though it is sometimes called "Munster-style sean-nós".
 Old-style step dancing evolved in the 17th-18th century from the dancing of travelling Irish dance masters.
-The dance masters slowly formalized and transformed both solo and social dances.
+The dance masters slowly formalised and transformed both solo and social dances.
 Modern masters of old-style step dancing style can trace the lineage of their steps directly back to 18th century dancers.

 The Irish Dance masters refined and codified indigenous Irish dance traditions.
 Rules emerged about proper upper body, arm, and foot placement.
 Also, dancers were instructed to dance a step twice—first with the right foot then with the left.
 Old-style step dancers dance with arms loosely (but not rigidly) at their sides.
 They dance in a limited space.
 There is an emphasis on making percussive sound with the toes.
 The Irish dance masters of this period also choreographed particular steps to particular tunes in traditional music creating the solo traditional set dances such as the Blackbird, St. Patrick's Day, and the Job of Journey Work, which also persist in modern Irish stepdancing.
 In this context, "set dance" signifies a separate tradition from the social dance tradition also called set dance.